Some of Our Favourite Mountain Restaurants in the Alps

 So we say forget wet-floored mountain canteens with plates of greasy chips, over cooked pasta with grated cheap emmental, wine served in plastic cups, plastic knives and forks, espressos that taste like dishwasher liquid, cheap machine-made hot chocolate and loos that you have to pay for with coins… Instead, dive deep into the mountain culinary experience, tucking into unique and delicious dishes whilst simultaneously admiring the breathtaking views around you.

-With that in mind, we’ve put together a selection of some our favourite Alpine restaurants for you to enjoy as you rest and recharge after an exhilarating morning on the slopes.
+With that in mind, we’ve put together a selection of some our favourite Alpine restaurants for you to enjoy during your ski weekend as you rest and recharge after an exhilarating morning on the slopes.

 Let’s start at the top.
-We may be biased but we think this resort has one of the best selections of mountain restaurants in the Alps and we would be hard pushed to choose one in particular from the half a dozen that would all happily sit on any best mountain restaurants in the Alps list…..so we will save those highlights for a stand alone separate blog!
+We may be biased but we think that the Courmayeur ski resort has one of the best selections of mountain restaurants in the Alps and we would be hard pushed to choose one in particular from the half a dozen that would all happily sit on any best mountain restaurants in the Alps list…..so we will save those highlights for a stand alone separate blog!

 Easy to access for blue run skiers and above, Chalet de la Marine (Michelin Plate 2019) is one of the best mountain restaurants in the Val Thorens sector of Les 3 Vallées and certainly one of the best known, but thankfully it’s a decent size.
 There’s a self-service bistro for those keen to quickly get back on the slopes, but the more leisurely luncher can take their time with the full table service restaurant.
 Inside it’s everything you’d expect from a mountain restaurant, a rustic, cosy atmosphere with lots of wood, an open fire and furry rugs.
 On a chilly day, you can keep the hot chocolates coming as you make yourself comfortable in this warm and welcoming nest.
 When the sun shines there is a stunning terrace.

-At Le Signal, fresh local produce is cooked to perfection and served in a brightly decorated room that oozes a welcoming feel.
+At Le Signal in Val d’Isere, fresh local produce is cooked to perfection and served in a brightly decorated room that oozes a welcoming feel.
 Staff are friendly, and there’s a fire-warmed self-service if you want to opt for the cheaper option.
 It sits at the top of the Le Fornet bubble so makes getting home after a late and perhaps overindulgent lunch an easy option.

 Les Vieilles Luges is a 250 year old farmhouse restaurant, which is a perennial favourite with locals.
 Accessed on skis from a blue run, it’s a fine example of a mountain hut, and really does go against Chamonix’s reputation for poor mountain food.
 Inside it’s a wooden rustic affair, decorated with old farming equipment, whilst the views up the valley and of the Mont Blanc Massif are nothing short of spectacular.
 It’s also one of the few places that serve traditional farçon, a local dish made of potato loaf with bacon, dried fruit and spices.